June 14, 2022

 Cyber risk quantification can also help facilitate the post-merger “venture integration” phase of the M&A process.
 During this period, both companies get to work stitching the two organizations together.
 Departments merge, systems get integrated and so forth.
 IT department mergers and systemic integration are long, complicated and expensive processes.
 If the people responsible for doing this work have a well-reasoned and prioritized list of cyber risks to address, the process will yield better results—and result in less costly cyber risk exposure.

 Kovrr's platform provides M&A teams with a solution for quantifying cyber risk.
-Quantum leverages global threat intelligence and financial impact data from cyber incidents.
+Our CRQ solution leverages global threat intelligence and financial impact data from cyber incidents.
 It gives M&A stakeholders the ability to drill down into cyber event examples, examining risk vectors associated with attacks that are common in the target’s industry, along with industry-specific types of damage and other relevant data.

 February 15, 2024

 Combining traditional cyber risk methods with CRQ turns ambiguity into actionable data for CISOs, driving informed decision-making.